Insights

 MiniCo Recognized as 5-Star Program Administrator by Insurance Business America

-MiniCo has been chosen for this award for the second year in a row by voters within the insurance industry.
-MiniCo Insurance (MiniCo), a Jencap company, has been recognized for the second consecutive year as a 5-Star Program Administrator by Insurance Business America.
-Program administrators were nominated by insurance industry professionals...
+MiniCo has been chosen for this award for the third year in a row by voters within the insurance industry.
+MiniCo Insurance (MiniCo), a Jencap company, has been recognized for the third consecutive year as a 5-Star Program Administrator by Insurance Business America.
+Program administrators were nominated by insurance industry professionals and...

 read more